Welcome to St. Luke and St. Bernardine Parish!

 Archdiocese of Chicago - What is Renew My Church

-St. Bernardine and St. Luke Grouping - Renew My Church Update: March 12, 2021
+St. Bernardine and St. Luke Grouping

-St. Bernardine and St. Luke Parishes engaged in the Renew My Church (RMC) review and
+St. Bernardine and St. Luke Parishes engaged in the Renew My Church (RMC) review and discernment process over the past few months.
+The Grouping Feedback and Discernment team

-(GFDT), which was made up of members from each community, met to review and discern the
+(GFDT), which was made up of members from each community, met to review and discern the future parish structure for the area.
+Our deepest appreciation goes to the GFDT who prayerfully discerned the parish grouping structure during this challenging time of the pandemic.

 Cardinal Cupich and Bishop Manz are grateful to Fr.
 Kuca, Fr.
-Szmyd and the Grouping Team who
+Szmyd and the Grouping Team who gathered throughout the past few months, and all parishioners who offered feedback through the recent discernment process.

 Outcome

-In the past few weeks, Cardinal Blase J. Cupich, archbishop of Chicago, the archdiocese’s auxiliary
+Recently, Cardinal Blase J. Cupich, archbishop of Chicago, the archdiocese’s auxiliary

 bishops, and the archdiocese’s Presbyteral Council met to discuss the Commission’s